-- Diamond shows Gamut violations of the SDI input if translated to RGB color space. - Quad Diamond shows a disparity histogram of the left and right channels of a 3D signal. - Split Diamond offsets the two halves of the Diamond to allow you to better see negative RGB Gamut errors. - Arrowhead shows Gamut violations of the SDI input if translated to the Composite domain. - Spearhead shows lightness, color value, and saturation of the RGB color space of all video signals, including dual link signals.
+- Diamond shows Gamut violations of the SDI input if translated to RGB color space. - Split Diamond offsets the two halves of the Diamond to allow you to better see negative RGB Gamut errors.

+- Arrowhead shows Gamut violations of the SDI input if translated to the Composite domain. - Spearhead shows lightness, color value, and saturation of the RGB color space of all video signals, including dual link signals.

 To turn on the Multi-Input display mode, select Multi-Input Display and press SEL.
-Next, press and hold the Display Select button to view the display full-tile and activate the Multi-Input view.
+Next, press the FULL button to view the display in Multi-Input mode.

 NOTE.
 The Multi-Input menu option is only available in the GAMUT pop-up menu when the feature is enabled from the MAIN button or CONFIG button menu.
-(See page 26, Multi-Input Display Mode.)
+(See page 25, Multi-Input Display Mode.)